thomas-zahner/commitoria/README.md

 ## State

-Currently, GitHub and GitLab (gitlab.com) are supported as data sources.
+Currently, we support GitHub, GitLab (gitlab.com) and Git repositories by URL as data sources.
 The goal is to support more hosting solutions and custom domains.
-Bare Git repositories are also not yet supported.

 As of now, everything that is aggregated is the contribution count per day.
 This data is visualised as an activity calendar (also called contribution graph).